cardamomcode/fable-python/docs/blogpost.md

 </PropertyGroup>
 ```

-This ensures absolute imports in generated Python.
+This ensures the use of absolute imports in generated Python.
+Applications
+in Python must use absolute imports to run correctly.

 #### Libraries